 - As we start using our muscles, the body breaks down fat molecules in the blood stream to fuel them.
 These free fatty acids compete with tryptophan to catch a ride on our transport proteins, elevating its concentration in the blood stream.
 To equalize its levels, tryptophan pushes through the blood brain barrier, and is used as a building block for our old friend serotonin (feel good hormone).

-- BDNF, which is also released with exercise, also increases levels of serotonin, which enhances our sense of safety.
+- BDNF (Brain-derived neurotrophic factor), which is also released with exercise, also increases levels of serotonin, which enhances our sense of safety.

 - Moving the body also triggers the release of GABA, which is the brain’s major inhibitory neurotransmitter (and the primary target for most anti-anxiety medications), which interrupts the obsessive feedback loop within the brain.

 - When our heart starts beating hard, its muscle cells produce a molecule called atrial natriuretic peptide.
-That puts the brakes on our hyper-aroused state.
+That puts the brakes on our hyper-aroused state, keeping us calmer.

 Clearly there is a connection between how much you exercise, and how anxious you feel.
-Next time you’re feeling stressed, overwhelmed, or anxious, try squeezing in 15-20 minutes of huff and puff exercise and see how you feel after.
+Next time you’re feeling stressed, overwhelmed, or anxious, try squeezing some minutes of huff and puff exercise and see how you feel after.

 Give it a go and see how well it works for you!